Philippine Genocide? The Numbers Don’t Add Up

 It is one of the few estimates that includes the revolution against Spain.

-This statement is frequently circulated having appeared in Max Boot’s Little Wars of Peace.
+This statement is frequently circulated having appeared in Max Boot’s Savage Wars of Peace.

 Remondo was a Spanish Dominican friar who taught at the University of Santo Tomas who arrived in the Philippines in 1895xvi.